tronyx/Docker-Nagios/README.md

 ## Changes That I've Made

-Things that I have changed/updated so far:
+Things that I have changed/updated/added to date:

 * Updated the image to Ubuntu 24.04 LTS
 * Updated Nagios Core to the current latest